A logo showing the text blog.marcnuri.com

 Let's create a simple "Hello, World!" script using JBang.

-JBang provides a simple way to create a new script by running the following command:
+JBang provides a simple way to create a new script:

 bash